JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 Ruler: [[President Les McEuen]] ¯\_(ಠ_ಠ)_/¯
 They elected him as a bit & turns out he’s really great at this stuff, been in office ever since (is williams character from Colby’s old campaign)

+Provides free healthcare and dental to residents.

 Halfling: Middle Class Politicians
 Dwarf: Skill Based Matchmaking